Hestia, goddess of hearth and domestic affairs

 Making her own way of living

 Hestia was the first and "the last" daughter of Cronus and Rhea.
-She was definitely the first-born of the couple, but was also the first eaten by Cronus and the last disgorged.
-Therefore, she was named the eldest and the youngest child of the first Olympians.
+She was the first-born of the couple, but was also the first eaten by Cronus and the last disgorged when Zeus came to rescue and forced his father into vommiting.
+Because of it, she was named the eldest and the youngest child of the first Olympians.
 Hestia grew in grace and beauty and followed the path of her nature.
-During her time, she was courted in vain by her brother Poseidon and her nephew Apollo.
+During her time, she was courted in vain by Poseidon and Apollo.
 Instead, she pledged herself to eternal virginity and her way, with Zeus to be her witness.
-Unlike Athena or Artemis, who were also bound to virginity, she didn't need quests and was simply fulfilled just to exist and serve her family and community.
-Zeus was happy with her decision and offered her a place on Mount Olympus as a housekeeper.
-Like in her nature, Hestia always stayed at home, never left, while other gods and goddesses were on adventures across the world.
-She was exceptional goddess, light-hearted, non-judgemental and forgiving.
-It was her habit to offer strangers a shelter and protection when needed.
+Unlike Athena or Artemis, who were also bound to virginity, Hestia didn't need quests and was simply fulfilled just to exist and stay at home to serve her family and community.
+Zeus honored her decision and commanded a share of honor in each house and to receive the greatest portion of the offerings by mortals.
+She was a pure, non-judgmental and forgiving goddess who preferred the company of fellow virgins and who used to offer strangers that honored her a shelter and protection when needed.

 Altar of Hestia in every city